beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.

-Auch wenn es schwer zu bemerken ist: es wird begonnen die HTML-Seite darzustellen, bevor die Bilddatei vom Server geladen wurde.
+Auch wenn es schwer zu bemerken ist: die Darstellung der HTML-Seite beginnt bevor die Bilddatei vom Server geladen wurde.

 > Traditional web applications